EISprague/phyloseq-extras/README.md

 Functions and scripts that I wrote during my M.S. that made microbiome data analysis easier.
+Compatible with phyloseq version 1.24.0

 GlobalPatterns raw abundance graph script.R: An example of my otu_abundance() function (see "otu_abundance function.R" below) using the GlobalPatterns data set that comes with the phyloseq package.
 This particular example uses the raw abundance data.